mark-akturatech/archon-c64/README.md

 For readability, code lables within a subroutine that are not intended to be called from external to the subroutine will be treated as multilables (use multilabel identifier).

+#### Constants

+Constant labels will use all caps.

 ### Files

 Each file will implement a separate namespace.

+Code and labels that are not used outside of the file will be wrapped in a private namespace.

 ### Multiple Use Memory